-A correct definition would be that pheromones are a chemical substance that animals (including humans) release in an environment to affect the behavior of individuals of the same species.
+A correct definition would be that pheromones are a chemical substance that animals (including humans) release in an environment.
+These substances release a scent and affect the behavior of individuals of the same species.

 That is, human pheromones affect humans, cat pheromones affect cats, and bee pheromones affect bees.
 Most animals have them, and they may serve different purposes, such as sexual, territorial, aggregational, signalment, and others.

-For example, when Pooh Bear tries to reach for the honey, all of the bees suddenly attack him.
-This is because the bees suspect that Pooh is not a rain cloud, and they release a pheromone meant to signal an alarming purposes; suddenly, all the other bees are aware of the intruder.
+For example, when the Pooh Bear attaches himself to a balloon to reach for the honey, all of the bees suddenly attack him.
+This happens because some of the bees suspect the Pooh is not a rain cloud.
+They release pheromones to signal their discovery and, instantly, all the other bees pick the scent up and are aware of the intruder.